Grover search revisited; application to image pattern matching: Application to image pattern matching

-Lastly, in our demonstration we naively implemented the diffusion operator $G_D$, but there are several implementation schemes which reduce the number of elementary gates and the circuit depth to compose the diffusion operator \cite{Grover2002-zf,Liu2021-fk,Brianski2021-vd}, which were recently demonstrated \cite{Hlembotskyi2020-uy,Gwinner2020-me,Zhang2021-fx}.
-Application of those method may allow us to demonstrate the AA process executed on a real quantum device.
+Lastly, in our demonstration we naively implemented the diffusion operator $G_d$, but there are several implementation schemes which reduce the number of elementary gates and the circuit depth to compose the diffusion operator \cite{Grover2002-zf,Liu2021-fk,Brianski2021-vd}, which were recently demonstrated \cite{Hlembotskyi2020-uy,Gwinner2020-me,Zhang2021-fx}.
+Application of those method will enable us to demonstrate the amplitude amplification process executed on a real quantum device.